jonbr407/rata-platform/docs/strategy_timeline.md

 ### 👥 **Mentor Review 2 – Go/No-Go Decision**

-> Occurs immediately after Loom #2.
+> Occurs after Loom #2 and feedback has been gathered and used to refine the idea.
 >

 Same invitees as Review 1.